evanwill/_drafts/_notes/ukulele-strings.md

 The gold wound string is smooth, seems very stiff and heavy when installing, but feels good and balanced with other strings when playing.
 It seems to have a real strong, driving sound giving body to chords without overpowering.

+The tension *is* noticeably "hard" compared to other strings.

 I really like the sound and feel of these strings.
 They seem unique.